 The bamboo we planted behind our bedroom, grew unchecked, with scant need for water or tender loving care, into a bamboo curtain that provided privacy and shaded the western setting sun from scorching the plants on the western side .
 Areca palms and the lipstick palms with their red sealing wax trunks, formed a border around the edge of the garden.
 Crotons with its colourful brillance dotted the greens with speckled shades of red, orange and yellow .

-We grew teak and the humli tree and ate the papayas and bananas, while we waited for the mango, the chickoo, the guava and the custard apple to fruit.
+We grew teak and the humili tree and ate the papayas and bananas, while we waited for the mango, the chickoo, the guava and the custard apple to fruit.
 The Singapore Cherry tree grew at an alarming rate in an attempt to reach the sky .
-It was home and berry to many of the birds in the air, but we had to regretfully guillotine the Cherry tree as it’s canopy spread over the other trees growing beside it, dwarfing them to pale and stunted forms.
+It was home and berry to many of the birds in the air, but we had to regretfully guillotine the Cherry tree as its canopy spread over to cover the other trees growing beside it, dwarfing them to pale and stunted forms.

-Doctor, if you are going to buy any more plants, you will have to buy another plot of land for your plants!
+He threw his hands up in the air and exclaimed Doctor, if you are going to buy any more plants, you will have to buy another plot of land!